 LuAnn and Bob met in Alaska, were married in 1974, and now live in the Berkshires of Western Massachusetts, where Bob has operated a retail business for 44 years.
 They have four daughters, and many exceptional grandchildren.
 LuAnn's educational background is in psychology and journalism, literature and Bible, and she has received training in Graphics Arts and cross-cultural ministry.
 Throughout the years she has served in churches as Worship Leader, Secretary, Sunday School teacher, and Trustee.

 Bob and Mary Brinton have been friends with the Herrings since 1975 and also live in the Berkshires.
 Bob has been a consultant to the Board of Africa Connect since its beginnings, and in 2014 became a Director on the Board.
-We are grateful for the depth of his insight, and his commitment to this vision.
+We are very grateful for the depth of his insight, and his commitment to this vision.

 Bob's wife Mary joined the Administrative team of Africa Connect in 2014, handling donor records and communication, and any other little thing that needs to get done.
 She is accomplished in voice, flute, and bagpipes, and in spreading joy wherever she goes.